SazumiVicky/sazumi-bot/README.md

 - Am I allowed to share plugins, code, and bot api keys with others?
    - No, I strongly prohibit that.

+- Should I keep my old IP?
+   - Yes, to obtain a free IP replacement, once it's no longer available, you will need to pay IDR 15,000.00 / $1 to purchase one IP slot.

 ##

 <h4>The script is supported to run on:</h4>